 Students must register for the courses they wish to take, and they may not attend courses for which they are not registered.
 Students may add/drop SPS courses through SSOL at any point during the Change of Program period of that term or session.
+Simply ceasing to attend a class or telling the instructor you no longer wish to attend does not constitute dropping the class.
 Please note that the window to add/drop courses will change based on the length of the course, including, but not limited to, Executive Seminars, Block-Week Courses, and Summer Sessions.
 Students should consult the Academic Calendar for exact dates of the Change of Program period, as well as other important registration dates.
 Students are responsible for adhering to registration deadlines regarding changes to their schedule.
 Students enrolled in courses outside SPS are held accountable to the registration dates and policies of the school that owns the course.
 For more information about the registration process, visit the Registrar's website.